"I've got a full ride" and other urban myths

 The Four-Year Experience at only $100,000 each!

-- At $20,000 per year cost of attendance (N.C. residents, in-state rates), and a good chance of the "four year experience" taking 5 years (or longer), $100,000 is reality. [more info]
+• At $20,000 per year cost of attendance (N.C. residents, in-state rates), and a good chance of the "four year experience" taking 5 years (or longer), $100,000 is reality. [more info

-- Cost of Attendance = tuition, fees, room and board, books and miscellaneous expenses.
+• Cost of Attendance = tuition, fees, room and board, books and miscellaneous expenses.
 Between our students and ourselves all of that will be borne as some combination of cash outlay and education loans.
 If a student gets some merit grant-in-aid (scholarships) to reduce the sticker price, good for them, and for us.
 But . . .

-- Remember, in nearly every case scholarships (merit grants-in-aid) are based on four years, are dependent on maintaining an eligibility GPA, and may be lost if a student encounters any disciplinary issues.
-In addition, if the grant-in-aid is tied to a particular degree program, a change of majors may result in the loss of some or all of the scholarship.
+• Remember, in nearly every case scholarships (merit grants-in-aid) are based on four years, are dependent on maintaining an eligibility GPA, and may be lost if a student encounters any disciplinary issues.
+In addition, if the grant-in-aid is tied to a particular degree program, a change of majors may result in the loss of some or all of the scholarship

 Tim Tebow, the NFL and Your High School Student

-September 7, 2015Read full story.
+Read full story.

 One lesson to learn may apply mainly to college athletes and a professional sports career.
 Another lesson, more widely applilcable, relates to the first question we ask our high school students, "What are you going to do the Monday morning after you graduate from college?" [http://www.succeedwhereitcounts.com] Put another way, focus on the 40, not the 4 -- the forty years of a working career after college, and not just the four, delightful years of college.

-College is wonderful, and a good choice for many high school students.
 College is also an artificially created and sustained community bearing very little resemblance to "the real world."
 Just ask Tim! [view story]

 Tim was best in the nation as a college football player, a Heisman Trophy winner.
 He competed for two national championships, winning one.
 Everything he did in college was with an eye to playing professional football.
 Sadly for Tim, he simply did not have the skill set to achieve his goal.
 If only, while a scholastic athlete, someone had evaluated more thoroughly his skills and potential, he may have avoided the deep disappointments of the past several years.